timeplus-io/docs/docs/query-syntax.md

 A global aggregated subquery contains global aggregation.
 There are some limitations users can do with global aggregated subquery:

-1. Timeplus supports global over global aggregation and they can be multiple levels until a system limit is hit.
+1. Timeplus supports global over global aggregation and there can be multiple levels until a system limit is hit.
 2. Flat transformation over global aggregation can be multiple levels until a system limit is hit.
 3. Window aggregation over global aggregation is not supported.